Bubble growth in a confined heated polymer: the example of safety glass: Physical Description

 \section{Physical Description}

-We propose hereinbelow a physical model for the growth of bubbles in finished assemblies of laminated safety glass.
+We propose hereinbelow a physical model for the growth of bubbles in finished assemblies of laminated safety glass with PVB but which is general enough to cover other time-temperature dependent soft matter materials.
 The model determines the bubble radius $R$ from a system of coupled linear differential equations that simultaneously address mass transport of multiple gases, thermal effects, and rheological phenomena.
 We make some simplifying assumptions:

 \begin{enumerate}[i] \item There is a pre-existent gas nucleus of radius $R_o$ of a micrometric size (see $\S$~\ref{sec:bake_test}).

 \item Confinement effects are negligible, at least at first order.
 For simplicity, we assume spherical symmetry throughout.